-25...
-"I am the resurrection and the life; he who believes in Me will live even if he dies, 26 and everyone who lives and believes in Me will never die.
+25 Jesus said to her, "I am the resurrection and the life; he who believes in Me will live even if he dies, 26 and everyone who lives and believes in Me will never die.
 Do you believe this?"

-The life that Jesus came to bring is the kind of life that if we have it we will never perish (10:28).
+Now, in this second passage, Jesus doesn't use the word, "eternal," but that is what he is talking about.
+And so the life that Jesus came to bring is the kind of life that if we have it we will never perish (10:28).
 It is a kind of like that if we have it, though we die physically, we never truly die.
-This life that Jesus came to bring is eternal life.
+And so the life that Jesus came to bring is eternal life.